datanav/docs/overview.rst

 First, we strongly recommend reading the :doc:`concepts section <concepts>` to understand the Sesam way of thinking.
 Then, there are three main things to 'do' with Sesam; get data in the hub, transform data, and get it out to other systems.

-To get more data into the hub take a look at the datasource component types that are natively supported.
-The :doc:`configuration <configuration>` section details the datasource component types and how to configure them.
+To get more data into the hub take a look at the source component types that are natively supported.
+The :doc:`configuration <configuration>` section details the source component types and how to configure them.

 If you don't see one here that you need then you can also create your own simple service to expose JSON data that can be consumed by Sesam.
 The documentation on :doc:`developer extension points <extension-points>` has more examples and links to templates for C#, Node.js, Java and Python.